close

 Words: 1074|Pages: 2|6 min read

 According to Critical Thinking and Ethics, very few people qualify as critical thinkers.
 Critical thinkers can rationally think about what to do or what to believe.
 Having an open mind is crucial in achieving this because it gives a person the ability to look at other perspectives and learn from them.
-Unfortunately, most people are unwilling to accept the fact that he or she may be wrong.
-Author Charles Faraone states that it may have to do with a subconscious desire to have a consistent flow of dopamine in the brain.
+Unfortunately, most people are unwilling to accept the fact that they may be wrong.
+Author Charles Faraone (2019) states that it may have to do with a subconscious desire to have a consistent flow of dopamine in the brain.
 Dopamine is a type of chemical in the brain that makes a person feel happy or excited.
-This is usually cause by drugs, exercise, junk food, or sex.
-Studies have shown that being rejected can cause dopamine levels to decrease; resulting in an unhappy person.
-Besides the subconscious, a person’s reluctance to admit his or her mistakes is understandable on an emotional level.
-It can be heart breaking for someone to find out that he was wrong about something that he so strongly believed in.
+This is usually caused by drugs, exercise, junk food, or sex.
+Studies have shown that being rejected can cause dopamine levels to decrease, resulting in an unhappy person.
+Besides the subconscious, a person’s reluctance to admit mistakes is understandable on an emotional level.
+It can be heartbreaking for someone to find out that they were wrong about something they so strongly believed in.

 The Matrix is a movie filled with philosophical concepts that portray the struggle to question reality and the need to wonder what the truth is.

-One of the philosophical concepts that was portrayed in The Matrix was Plato’s Allegory of the cave.
-The purpose for the Allegory of the Cave was so that Plato could convey the importance of education and the lack of it in humanity.
+One of the philosophical concepts portrayed in The Matrix was Plato’s Allegory of the Cave.
+The purpose of the Allegory of the Cave was so that Plato could convey the importance of education and the lack of it in humanity.
 The story is set with people who have been imprisoned in a cave.
 They have lived there all their lives and do not know anything of the outside world.
 The only source of knowledge they have are shadows of objects being shown by the light of a fire.
-These cave dwellers believe that the shadows are sentient beings rather then illusions.
-Then one day someone finds his way out of the cave and has seen reality for the first time.
+These cave dwellers believe that the shadows are sentient beings rather than illusions.
+Then one day someone finds his way out of the cave and sees reality for the first time.
 He sees the light of the sun, colors of nature, and the animals and objects he once knew as mere shadows.
-As he reenters the cave he has trouble seeing in the darkness as he did before.
+As he reenters the cave, he has trouble seeing in the darkness as he did before.
 Once the man goes back into the cave to share his enlightenment with others, he is immediately rejected.
 He starts to see the cave dwellers as inferior and misguided and vice versa.
-The others become angry at the truth he is saying and eventually plot to kill him.
+The others become angry at the truth he is saying and eventually plot to kill him (Plato, 380 BCE).

 Get a custom paper now from our expert writers.

 The Matrix is a movie filled with philosophical concepts that portray the struggle to question reality and the need to wonder what the truth is.
 It is a scary thought to consider that everyday life could just be a mere illusion.
-More people should seek the truth no matter the result; like Plato and Descartes.
+More people should seek the truth no matter the result, like Plato and Descartes.
 This is because knowledge gives one growth, strength, and freedom.
 Without it, everyone could continue to be trapped in a cave or in a machine and never know it.

 Image of Dr. Charlotte Jacobson